Skip to main content

 -l, --listType [listType]

 The list or library type to register the Command Set on.
-Allowed values List, Library or SitePages.
+Allowed values are: List, Library or SitePages.

 --clientSideComponentProperties [clientSideComponentProperties]